AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

     $ npm run watch
     ```

-1. This will compile the `src` files in the `ui.frontend` module and sync the changes with AEM at [http://localhost:4502](http://localhost:4502)
+1. This compiles the `src` files in the `ui.frontend` module and sync the changes with AEM at [http://localhost:4502](http://localhost:4502)

     ```shell
     + jcr_root/apps/wknd/clientlibs/clientlib-site/js/site.js